Steiynbrodt/35993B-2025/README.md

 Used for stability or emergency fallback.

-▶️ vex.h

-Auto-generated hardware configuration file.

-Declares motors, sensors, ports, and directions.

-Managed by VEXcode device configuration.

-Should not be edited manually.

 🔧 Building & Deploying

-Open the project in VEXcode Pro V5.
+Open the project in vscode

 Ensure the hardware configuration in vex.h matches the actual robot.